unicode-org/icu4x/docs/process/data_versioning.md

 - `*_with_any_provider` and `*_with_buffer_provider` are _compatibility constructors_ supporting the current data version and all data versions from the current major release.

 Note that the compatibility constructors may require additional code in order to map from older to newer data structs, as described in the previous section.

+It's possible that additional compatibility constructors may be added in the future based on user needs.